Online Bin Packing with Predictions

-In this section we obtain online bin packing algorithms of improved robustness.
-The main idea is to let \pp serve only certain items, whereas the remaining ones are served by an online algorithm $A$ that is robust.
-In particular, let $A$ denote any algorithm of competitive ratio $c_A$, in the standard online model in which there is no prediction.
-We will define a class of algorithms based on a parameter $\lambda\in [0,1]$ which we denote by \hybrid.
+In this section, we describe and analyze a more general class of algorithms which offer better robustness in comparison to \pp, at the expense of slightly worse consistency.
+To this end, we will combine \pp with any algorithm $A$ that has efficient worst-case competitive ratio, in the standard online model in which there is no prediction.
+Specifically, we will define a class of algorithms based on a parameter $\lambda\in [0,1]$ and the robust algorithm $A$, and which we denote by \hybrid; we will also say that \hybrid is {\em based} on $A$.
 Let $a,b\in \mathbb{N}^+$ be such that $\lambda=a/(a+b)$.
-We require that the parameter $m$ in the statement of \pp is a sufficiently large constant, namely $m \geq 5\tau_k \max\{k,a+b\}/\epsilon$.
+We require that the parameter $m$ in the statement of \pp is a sufficiently large constant, namely